TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.6.0-pre.4
+Added a simple guide for adze stripping, which details how to create log barrels.
+More will likely be added to this another time.

+Added a config option that allows players to remove brain drops.

+Fixed a crash that would occur when the adze would break.

+Oak bark tannin configuration patch has been removed as it is no longer needed in AT 1.6.0

+Vintage Story 1.21.0 Compatibility:

+Deer, Fox, Goat, and Moose patches have been adjusted to account for single files being split into multiple files within the vanilla assets.

+All brain drop patches needed to be adjusted to account for vanilla entity file restructuring.

+Scraped hide config patch was tweaked to account for additional recipes within the file.

+Pitch pots can now be made from any colored clay pot.
+Remaps have been added to convert old pots to the new code, please run them when prompted.

+Salve pots can now be made from any colored clay pot.
+Remaps have been added to convert old pots to the new code, please run them when prompted.

+Brain Stew patch was adjusted to account for changes in the vanilla claypot blocktype.

+New hide sack blocks have been created for the bear hide skins.
+The old huge sacks should still work proper, there's just no way to create regular huge hides in vanilla anymore.

+Patches targetting the vanilla vessel have been updated to account for the vanilla vessel file being moved.

+Bark dough should now be craftable with the new clay variant bowls.

+Using pitch to seal crocks should now be working again, and colored clay crocks are now usable in the recipe.

 #### Version 1.6.0-pre.3
 Fixed an issue that prevented some in-world block/item conversions under certain conditions.